-Strudel refers to the basic pastry and/or form, so you’ll find various other types of strudel on menus, too.
+The word strudel refers to the basic pastry and/or form, so you’ll find various other types on menus, too.

 As with Apfelstrudel (Apfel = apple), you have a good chance of guessing the contents of the dish from the word preceding strudel in the name.

 Another popular dessert, for example, is Topfenstrudel (Topfen is quark) and the vegetarian section of a menu might well have a Spinatstrudel (usually a strudel pastry filled with spinach).